tkterris/saga-loan-demo/README.md

 ### Catastrophic Failure

-Suppose there is an LRA failure, and at the same time the LRA coordinator cluster is down.
-The coordinators being unavailable means that the LRA cannot be rolled back immediately.
+Suppose there is an LRA failure, and at the same time the LRA coordinator is down.
+The coordinator being unavailable means that the LRA cannot be rolled back immediately.
 However, Saga guarantees LRA compensation with eventual consistency.
 That is, the LRA compensation will eventually occur if a timeout is configured (see `SagaRoute`).